New York Spinal Injury Lawyers

 Economic losses are losses that have a dollar amount substantiated by a medical record, medical bill, or other record.
 The following are some of the most common types of economic losses claimed in spinal injury cases:

 Non-economic losses are intangible in nature and are based on the subjective experience of the person who suffered a spinal injury.
-The following are some of the most common types of non-economic losses claimed in spinal injury cases:
+The following are some of the most common types of non-economic losses claimed in these cases:

-Medical professionals are often called on to be expert witnesses during spinal injury cases.
-Often, only an expert witness can understand and explain the true nature and extent of a spinal injury.
-Physicians and medical specialists may be called to be expert witnesses and consultants during spinal injury cases.
+Medical professionals are often called expert witnesses during personal injury cases.
+Often, only an expert witness can understand and explain a spinal injury’s true nature and extent.
+Physicians and medical specialists may be called expert witnesses and consultants during personal injury cases.

 Both economic losses and non-economic losses are important in spinal injury cases.
-Recovering from injuries may require months or years, but the more victims can document injuries and treatment, the more likely it is that they can pursue the full monetary compensation they deserve.
+Recovering from injuries may require months or years, but the more victims can document injuries and treatment, the more likely they can pursue the full monetary compensation they deserve.

 The Types of Accidents Commonly Associated with Spinal Injury Cases

 Spinal cord injuries may not produce immediately noticeable symptoms.
-Spinal injuries may not produce symptoms until days or weeks after the date of the injury.
-If you suffered spinal injuries during any type of accident, you need to seek medical treatment immediately.
+These types of injuries may not produce symptoms until days or weeks after the date of the injury.
+You must seek medical treatment immediately if you suffered spinal injuries during any accident.

 The Most Common Types of Spinal Injuries

-Complete and incomplete spinal injuries are the two main categories physicians use to analyze and treat spinal injuries.
+Complete and incomplete spinal injuries are the two main categories physicians use to analyze and treat these injuries.
 A complete spinal injury causes a 100 percent loss of control below the injury site.
-An incomplete spinal injury causes significant injury, but some movement and feeling remain below the injury site.
+An incomplete injury causes some loss of control, but some movement and feeling remain below the injury site.

 No two incomplete spinal injuries are identical.
 Incomplete spinal injuries produce different symptoms depending on the nature of the injury.
 The injury’s precise location on the body is an important element to consider when determining the long-term consequences of an incomplete spinal injury.